 Many people are unaware of the risks posed by asbestos – it is commonly thought that it was a historical problem, rather than a current one.

-Who is at risk from the substance?
+Who is at risk from asbestos exposure?

 Anyone whose work could bring them into contact with asbestos is potentially at risk.
-This includes tradespeople such as plumbers, heating engineers and electricians, but also surveyors, architects and engineers.

 So where might asbestos be found within these buildings?